Inventory of hazardous jobs

 • the occupational health practitioner who assists the employer during the procedure;

-• the safety representative, as well as the employees who are involved in the protection of health and safety of employees (first-aid officers, coordinators, etc.), who must be informed about the level of risk in the workplace.
+• the health and safety representative, as well as any employees with a role in protecting the health and safety of their colleagues (first aiders, coordinators, etc.), who must be informed of the risk assessment where applicable.

-The declaration of risks in the workplace must be completed by the employer.
-However, the employer may delegate the task to any person and preferably to the designated worker.
-He will be the "head of inventory" who must complete the declaration and the annexes where applicable.
+The risk inventory declaration for workstations must be drawn up by the employer.
+However, the employer may delegate the task to any person, preferably to the designated worker.
+The designated worker will be the 'head of inventory' who must complete the declaration and, where applicable, the annexes.

 How to proceed